Least Invasive Spine Procedures

 Least Invasive Procedures

 is an evolving philosophy of treating painful spine patients with less invasive procedures before ever considering traditional and minimally invasive spine surgery (MIS).
 Our spine procedures, such as endoscopic rhizotomy, are less invasive than MIS.
 Improved technologies and techniques are tailored for pinpointing pain generators in the spine.
-Approaching the spine with endoscopic procedures can relieve the pain and reduce the collateral damage and tissue disruption that MIS and traditional spine surgery can cause.
+Approaching the spine with endoscopic procedures can relieve the pain and reduce collateral damage and tissue disruption that MIS and traditional spine surgery can cause.

 Endoscopic Discectomy –

-Endoscopic discectomy is disc surgery is the least invasive procedure used to treat herniated, protruded, extruded, bulging discs and disc tears that compress or irritate the spinal nerves causing back or leg pain.
+Endoscopic discectomy is a disc surgery that is the least invasive procedure used to treat herniated, protruded, extruded, bulging discs and disc tears that compress or irritate the spinal nerves causing back or leg pain.
 Through a less than ½ inch incision, the smallest in spine surgery, an endoscope with HD camera is inserted to visualize and decompress the herniated disc, annular tear, and spinal nerves.

+If you have looked at the alternative options and believe that least invasive spine procedures might be the right route for you, seek out the sight spine surgeon.
 For a spine doctor in Baton Rouge, contact us at International Spine Institute for your obligation-free consultation today!